 You should only need to go through this process once for mod installation.
 Then on each start-up of QuestPatcher, your available mods should already appear on the mod list.
 It’s as easy as that!

 Overall – Is Modding Gorilla Tag Worth It?

-The process can be a little technical when it comes to installing mods (especially on Quest 2) but the overall experience and enjoyment from modding outweigh the downsides.
+The process can be a little technical when it comes to installing mods (especially on Quest 2) but the overall gaming experience and enjoyment from modding outweigh the downsides.
 Please just be careful about staying away from public lobbies as it’s never nice to get a ban.
 Some mods are allowed in public lobbies as long as they don’t interfere in gameplay (play to win hacks etc.) but honestly, it’s not worth the risk.
 Test mods out offline or set up private lobbies with your friends to get the most enjoyment out of your game.
 Gorilla Tag is an already amazing free VR experience but the inclusion of mods helps to elevate it to new levels.
 Add longevity and variety to your gameplay and keep an eye on the linked pages we’ve shared here to see new mods or custom maps as they are released.
 Great fun is just an internet search away!
 Is modding worth it?
 Yes, yes it is … so what are you waiting for?
 Get modding!